-A copy of the auditors' report on the condensed consolidated interim financial statements is available for inspection at the company's registered office.
+A copy of the auditors' report on the condensed consolidated interim financial statements is included on the next page and a copy is available for inspection at the company's registered office.

 Any reference to future financial performance included in this announcement has not been reviewed or reported on by the company's auditors.